Applying

 Do you offer scholarships?

-Yes.
-Partial merit based tuition discounts are offered for qualified students, but we do not offer full scholarships.
+Yes - Partial merit based tuition discounts are offered for qualified admitted students, but we do not offer full scholarships.
 You do not have to fill out any extra paperwork to be considered for the merit scholarship.
 It is part of our application.

 Do you offer any teaching assistant or research assistant opportunities?

 We do not guarantee any additional financial assistance.
 We typically have one or two teaching assistant opportunities to MS students in the second or third semester of the program but not during the first semester of study.
 We do not offer research assistantships to MS students.
-Some students find opportunities paid positions within departments on campus or by becoming an intern at the Rochester Data Science Consortium.
+Some students find opportunities paid positions within departments on campus.
 Incoming students will not have access to JobLink (on-campus employment database) until two weeks before the start of the semester.
+Many students find paid internships during their summer break.

 Do you offer waivers for the application fee?